Are we eating too many high oxalic acid foods?

 Dr. Gourmet Says...

-For most folks high oxalic foods are not an issue.
-There are some people who are prone to calcium oxalate kidney stones and there's a feeling that limiting foods high in oxalate might help with treatment.
+For most people high oxalic foods are not an issue.
+There are some people who are prone to calcium oxalate kidney stones, and there's a feeling that limiting foods high in oxalate might help with treatment.
 The general recommendation for those people is no more than 50 mg of oxalic acid per day.

-There is not a lot of available information about oxalate content because the USDA has not measured this as extensively as other nutrients.
-Here's a reliable source of information on the oxalate content of foods, from the Children's Hospital of Dayton: Oxalate Content of Foods.
+There is not a lot of available information about oxalate content, however, because the USDA has not measured this as extensively as other nutrients.
+Here's general information on the oxalate content of foods from Wake Forest Baptist Health.

 Thanks for writing,